 Architects, Contractors, Real Estate Agents, Engineers, and Interior Designers who aren’t working as kitchen designers also often feel empowered to design kitchens.
 Their work, as nearly all professional kitchen designers will tell you, is often so poor it’s painful for us to see.
 In fact, homeowners with no experience can, and sometimes do, create far better designs.
 This is because people with no experience might be humble enough to research what they don’t know and will learn the fundamentals of kitchen design before attempting it.
 While related professionals who are equally in the dark about kitchen design, will feel entitled to break every design rule they didn’t bother to learn about.
 As the saying goes “A little bit of knowledge is a dangerous thing.”

 Many of the best kitchen designers, in fact, do have backgrounds in architecture, engineering, construction, or interior design but those educational and life experiences were what drew them into the field.
-Once these same designers began working as kitchen designers full-time they quickly realized how much they still had to learn.
-Personally, I have found that designers often you need to make a mistake to understand how not to make it the next time.
+Once these same designers began working as kitchen designers full-time, they quickly realized how much they still had to learn.
+Personally, I have found that designers often need to make a mistake to understand how not to make it the next time.
 There is no substitute to the trial by fire that beginning kitchen designers go through on the way to becoming experts in our profession.

 Simply working as a kitchen designer doesn’t make you great at it.
 But you can’t be competent at it without doing it professionally.
 The designers at Main Line Kitchen Design have different educational and employment backgrounds but we all have many years of kitchen design experience in common.
 We also need to be detail oriented, cautious, and good teachers in order to educate our customers.